BrilworksarrowBlogarrowProduct EngineeringarrowExploring the Limitations of Generative AI : 5 Key Points

 4. Difficulty with Adaptability

 Generative AI models are often inflexible and require significant retraining to adapt to new tasks or situations.
-A 2021 study by researchers at Google AI found that a generative AI model trained on a specific writing style struggled to adapt to a different style, even with fine-tuning.
-This lack of adaptability limits the real-world applications of generative AI, as it often requires significant human intervention for even minor changes.
+A 2021 study by researchers at Google AI highlighted that a generative AI model, when trained on a specific writing style, struggled to transition smoothly to a different style even after extensive fine-tuning.
+This rigidity is largely due to the model's deep reliance on patterns learned from its original training data, making it difficult to generalize to contexts or styles that deviate from what it has been exposed to.

 5. Data Privacy and Security

-The huge amounts of data required to train generative AI models raise significant privacy and security concerns.
-A 2020 investigation by Reuters revealed how a company called Clearview AI built a massive facial recognition database by scraping images from social media platforms without user consent.
+The vast amounts of data needed to train generative AI models raise significant privacy and security concerns.
+A 2020 investigation by Reuters revealed how a company called Clearview AI built an enormous facial recognition database by scraping images from social media platforms without obtaining user consent.
+This example underscores the risk that, when relying on huge datasets, these AI systems might inadvertently compromise personal privacy and expose sensitive information.

 These are a few limitations of generative AI, and based on these generative AI issues in generative AI models, we can make several predictions about the future of this technology.